2022–23 Louisville Cardinals women's basketball team

 The 2022–23 Louisville Cardinals women's basketball team represented the University of Louisville during the 2022–23 NCAA Division I women's basketball season.
 The Cardinals, were led by 16th-year head coach Jeff Walz, and played their home games at the KFC Yum!
 Center.
 This season was their ninth year competing in the Atlantic Coast Conference.

 They finished the season 26–12 overall and 12–6 in ACC play to finish in a tie for fourth place.
-As the fourth seed in the ACC tournament, they earned a bye to the quarterfinals where they defeated twelfth seed Wake Forest.
-They then defeated first seed Notre Dame in the semifinals before falling short in the final to third seed Virginia Tech.
-They received and at-large bid to the NCAA tournament and were the fifth seed in the Seattle 4 Regional.
+As the fourth seed in the ACC tournament, they earned a bye to the quarterfinals, where they defeated twelfth seed Wake Forest.
+They defeated first seed Notre Dame in the semifinals before falling short in the final to third seed Virginia Tech.
+They received an at-large bid to the NCAA tournament and were the fifth seed in the Seattle 4 Regional.
 They defeated twelfth seed Drake in the first round, fourth seed Texas in the second round, and eighth seed Ole Miss in the Sweet Sixteen, before losing to second seed Iowa in the Elite Eight to end their season.

 Previous season

 The Cardinals finished the season 29–5 overall and 16–2 in ACC play to finish in second place.
 As the second seed in the ACC tournament, they were upset by seventh seed Miami in the quarterfinals.
-They received and at-large bid to the NCAA tournament and were the first seed in the Wichita Regional.
+They received an at-large bid to the NCAA tournament and were the first seed in the Wichita Regional.
 They defeated sixteenth seed Albany in the first round, ninth seed Gonzaga in the second round, fourth seed Tennessee in the Sweet Sixteen, and third seed Michigan in the Elite Eight before falling to eventual champions, and first seed South Carolina in the Final Four.
 This was the Cardinals' fourth appearance in the Final Four in program history.